mikesol/wagsi/README.md

 Check out the Wags [cheat sheet](https://github.com/mikesol/purescript-wags/blob/main/CHEATSHEET.md), the [examples in `purescript-wags`](https://github.com/mikesol/purescript-wags/tree/main/examples), and the Pursuit documentation for constructing audio units like `sinOsc`, `highpass`, `loopBuf`, `convolver` etc (https://pursuit.purescript.org/packages/purescript-wags/0.3.2/docs/WAGS.Create.Optionals).
 Otherwise, the world's your oyster.
 It's vanilla PureScript.
 Go to town with monads, applicative functors, comonads, exotic typeclasses...

-## Advanced usage

-You can pull in whatever audio buffers, external events (MIDI, mouse clicks) and states (mouse position, axial tilt of the Earth) into your session.
-To do this, you'll need to modify the file `Main.purs`.
-This video shows a few examples of that:

 ## Local start

 It is also possible to run this repo locally.
 Here are the steps: